Introducing the Vagina China Collections

 This project by The “Women’s Art League” involves creating thirteen unique sets of Vagina China with some collections referencing classical pottery patterns and all sets adorned with cast vulvas.
 Each set speaks to an issue that impacts women today—from periods to pleasure, from sex trafficking to social activism.

 Vulva la Résistance

-"Vulva la Résistance" is inspired by The Women's March and the Pink Pussyhat Revolution and named for the 1940 Résistance, a collection of French movements that fought against the Nazi German occupation of France.
-Many résistants often spoke of some "climax" when they saw some intolerable act of injustice, after which they could not longer remain passive.
+"Vulva la Résistance" is Vagina China’s inaugural set, influenced by the first Women's March in January, 2017.
+The name also references the 1940’s Résistance, a collection of French movements that fought against the Nazi occupation of France.
+Protesters often spoke of a pivotal moment when they witnessed intolerable acts of injustice, after which they could no longer remain passive.

 Flower of Life

 Gold has shaped history.
 It has been used as currency since ancient times and the US and world economies were once valued in gold.
 This collection found inspiration in the historic valuation of gold, its opulence, and its power throughout history to contrast with issues of the gender-pay gap, which devalues women in the work force through wage discrimination.
 Women have always made less gold.
 Today, women make 77 cents to every dollar a man makes.
 For women of color, the gap is significantly wider; African-American women earn only 64 cents per dollar, and Latinas just 55 cents.
 Women need one more degree than men to make the same average salary.
 They still are not receiving equal pay for equal work, let alone equal pay for work of equal value.
 The arrangement of “The Wage Gap” suggests both a coin purse and vagina, and invites the viewer to contemplate why this gender-pay gap still exists for women today.